Venafi/terraform-provider-venafi/README.md

 ## Setup

-The CyberArk Certificate Manager Provider for HashiCorp Terraform is an officially verified integration.
+The Venafi Provider for HashiCorp Terraform is an officially verified integration.
 As such, releases are published to the [Terraform Registry](https://registry.terraform.io/providers/Venafi/venafi/latest) where they are available for `terraform init` to automatically download whenever the provider is referenced by a configuration file.
 No setup steps are required to use an official release of this provider other than to download and install Terraform itself.